+The decisions you make regarding where, when, and how much you work shape your long-term development.
+It also provides you with the opportunities you need to succeed.
 That’s why many nurse practitioners are turning to locum tenens.
-These travel nursing jobs offer NPs valuable chances to explore opportunities beyond those available in a typical day job.
+These travel nursing jobs offer NPs the chance to explore opportunities beyond those available in a typical day job.

-If you’ve considered locum tenens, or are interested in learning more, check out these top 10 reasons you’ll want to work it into your professional rotation.
+If you’ve considered locum tenens or are interested in learning more, check out these top 10 reasons you’ll want to work it into your professional rotation.

 1. Focus on the patient